Current Students

 Useful links and resources for School of Biomedical, Nutritional, and Sport Sciences students

 You may hear from your peer mentor before you begin at University.
 Peer mentors are second and third year students.
-They guide new students through the first year of studies and help them settle into life at Newcastle.
-They’ll arrange a meeting with you and their other mentees during the first week of University.
-You’ll probably have a good idea of who they are before then from social media and email contact.
+They guide new students through the first semester of studies and help them settle into life at Newcastle.
+You will meet them during induction week.
 They can provide practical advice about student life at Newcastle.
 They'll explain what to expect in lectures and other classes.
-You’ll see them throughout your first year and beyond if you choose.
+Many students maintain contact with their peer mentors throughout their studies.

 Student Wellbeing and the Student Advice Centre are university wide services that can help advise and support you.